What is Process Mining? Here's a Guide!

 - Reducing costs and increasing profitability

-When to use process mining with business process management?
+When should you use process mining with business process management?

 Process mining technology is particularly effective in improving processes in these use cases organizations have to tackle.

-Customer Service Desk - A customer service desk provides the customer or ends user with information and support related to products and services.
-Process mining helps organizations standardize their assistance process, remove reworks and eliminate pending cases.
+- Customer Service Desk - A customer service desk provides the customer or end user with information and support related to products and services.
+Process mining helps organizations standardize their assistance process, remove reworks, and eliminate pending cases.
 It also analyzes satisfaction in connection to Performance.

-Opportunity for automation (RPA) - It helps organizations discover and assess the prospects for Robotic Process Automation (RPA) by delivering the actual operational data before running into automation.
+- Opportunity for automation (RPA) - It helps organizations discover and assess the prospects for Robotic Process Automation (RPA) by delivering operational data before running into automation.

 This practical guide will provide an effective methodology to conduct process optimization leveraging HOPEX Business Process Analysis with Minit.